 Botswana’s Department of Environmental Affairs has approved the Environmental Impact Statement (‘EIS’) submitted by the Company in December 2015 for Lesedi.
-The EIS is a prerequisite for the Mining Licence which, when granted, would provide security of tenure over the licences.
-Environmentally there is a need in Botswana for the development of a relatively clean, low carbon energy source to replace the use of diesel in the production of electricity.
+The EIS was a prerequisite for the Mining Licence which was granted in 2017.
+Environmentally, there is a need in Botswana for the development of a relatively clean, low carbon energy source to replace the use of coal and diesel in the production of electricity.

 The Company is led by an experienced Board, management and advisory team, some of whom have a very successful record in the CBM industry in Australia.
 Tlou is positioned to capitalise on a first mover advantage in the southern African onshore gas industry.

 Tlou Energy will consider new opportunities across the southern Africa region but remains focussed on Botswana for the foreseeable future.